Far-right Bundestag committee chairman told to quit by German parties | DW | 02.11.2019

 Johannes Fechner, legal affairs spokesman for the Social Democrats (SPD) — who have been in coalition with Merkel's conservatives since early 2018 — said his party wanted Brandner removed as chairman via the Bundestag's Standing Orders Committee, despite unclear procedures for such a move.

-Opposition Greens party parliamentary manager Britta Hasselmann wrote on Twitter: "This man is unworthy as legal affairs committee chairman and unacceptable in this role."
+Opposition Green party parliamentary manager Britta Hasselmann wrote on Twitter: "This man is unworthy as legal affairs committee chairman and unacceptable in this role."

-Opposition liberal Free Democrat parliamentarian Marco Buschmann accused Brandner of "gambling" with anti-Semitic prejudices.
+Parliamentarian Marco Buschmann, of the opposition business-friendly FDP, accused Brandner of "gambling" with anti-Semitic prejudices.

 "That is simply disgusting and not worthy of a committee chairman of the German Bundestag," Buschmann said.